blackmarkt/Udacity-ML/capstone_report_template.md

 When dealing with predicting future events it is necessary to "lag" the outcomes forward one day.
 This process is due to the fact that we are dealing with time and time series data sets where the features that are reported today are used to predict tomorrow's value.
 There is a whole branch of study for time series analysis which this project does not explore in-depth<sup>7</sup>.

-The second preprocessin step is dealing with collinearity.
-In order to identify variable paris that exhibit a significant level of collinearity a the scatter matrix and table are generated below:
+The second preprocessing step is dealing with collinearity.
+In order to identify variable pairs that exhibit a significant level of collinearity a the scatter matrix and table are generated below:

 <img src="report_images/corr_matrix_plot.png" width="700"/>

 <img src="report_images/collinearity.png" width="700"/>

-From these two visual cues it is evident that the pair hashrate and marketcap are highly correlated at 0.992431.
+From these two visual cues it is evident that the pair **hashrate** and **marketcap** are highly correlated at 0.992431.
 There are 3 options when dealing with highly correlated variables:

 1. Reduce variables
 2. Combine them into a single variable
 3. Do nothing

-For this project the decision to remove the marketcap was chosen as highly correlated variable may overstate the effects of a single variable.
+For this project the decision to remove the **marketcap** was chosen as highly correlated variable may overstate the effects of a single variable.

 The third data proessing step is to address skewed variables.
-From the distribution plots (post differentialization) the 2 skewed variables are "volume" and "Bid/Ask Spread".
+From the distribution plots (post differentialization) the 2 skewed variables are **volume** and **spread**.
 In order to deal with skewed variables a logarithmic transformation is applied on the data so that the very large and very small values do not negatively affect the performance of a learning algorithm.
 Using a logarithmic transformation significantly reduces the range of values caused by outliers.

 <img src="report_images/skewed_norm_plot.png" width="800"/>

-The final processing step it is good practice to normalize all the numberic continuous features.
+As the final processing step it is good practice to normalize all the numberic continuous features.
 This transformation process will level the playing field for the feature space in proper prepartion for the upcoming "Implementation" phase.

-Because our features only consisted of numeri continuous values there is no need for dummy variable conversions like "one-hot encoding" scheme.
+Because our features only consisted of numeric continuous values there is no need for dummy variable conversions like "one-hot encoding" scheme.

 Further feature reduction  will be addressed later in the project.

 Now it is time to split the data into training and testing sets.
 Because the data is time series is not adviseable to randomly shuffle the data but rather maintain a sequential order of division.
 Using the 80/20 split the dates for the training set are ```2013-01-01``` to ```2016-12-06``` and the testing set dates are ```2016-12-07``` through ```2017-12-01```.

 ### Implementation
-Now that the data is all prepped and split into their respective sets and the learner models all designated the implementation stage can commence.
+Now that the data is all prepped and split into their respective sets and the learner models are all designated the implementation stage can commence.
 Training, testing, predicting and acquiring the accuracy and fscores were all performed using the functions in the module ```preds.py```.
 Each classifier model is trained on the X_train independent features and y_train outcomes.
 Once each model is trained then the algorithms are each individually tested on the X_test independent feature dataset resulting in an array of binary predictions.

 Once the testing/prediction phase is complete each model's predictions are evaluated against the actual y_test outcomes.
-2 hoirzontal dashed lines shows the baseline Naive Bayes Predictor threshold.
-The evaluation consists of the accuracy and fscore and each model's performance is shown below:
+2 hoirzontal dashed lines show the baseline Naive Bayes Predictor threshold.
+Evaluation consists of the accuracy and fscore and each model's performance is shown below:

 <<img src="report_images/acc_fscore.png" width="800"/>

-It may appear tht the Logistic Regression and SVM models performed best according to their accuracy and fscore but upon closer inspection this outperformance cannot be validated.
+It may appear that the Logistic Regression and SVM models performed best according to their accuracy and fscore but upon closer inspection this outperformance cannot be validated.
 The predictions for these 2 models were all "up" or 1's so we have to drop these two models as they were unable to differentiate outcomes.
 In fact these 2 models performance would mirror the baseline "buy and hold" strategy.
 For this reason the 2 algorithms must be disregarded.

-Using the train_predict function a deeper analysis of the top 3 algorithms.
+Using the train_predict function a deeper analysis of the top 3 algorithms is initiated.
 In addition to accuracy and fscore the amount of computational time that each algorithm expended is displayed.
 Finally from the ```visuals.py``` module a plot of the top 3 performing classifiers is outlined:

 <img src="report_images/perf_met_top3.png" width="800"/>

 It is no real surprise that each model failed to generate any excess "alpha" as indicative of the across the board low accuracy and fscores.
 In order to calculate the return streams for each model and the Bitcoin benchmark a "walk-forward" function was created in the ```walkf_forward.py``` module.
-The function firstly evaluates if the prediction for the model was correct then if correct sums the day's returns with the day's starting value and if incorrect subtracts the day's returns from the starting value.
-Then the function iterates this process storing each end day's value until the terminal value is determined.
+The function first evaluates if the prediction for the model was correct, if correct sums the day's returns with the day's starting value and if incorrect subtracts the day's returns from the starting value.
+Then the function iterates this process storing each end day's value until the terminal value is reached.
 Below is a plot of this sequence of return streams for each valid model compared against the Bitcoin benchmark:

 <<img src="report_images/all_mods_wf.png" width="700"/>

 ### Refinement
 The winning algorithm is AdaBoost Ensemble.

 The premiere step in the refinement optimization proces is model tuning.
 GridSearchCV will be used to help tune our Adaboost model.
-GridSearchCV is an exhaustive procedure that uses the parameters of the estimator used to apply these methods are optimized by cross-validated grid-search over a parameter grid.
+GridSearchCV essentially optimizes the parameters of a classifier in scikit.

 A number of variations of the following parameter ```parameters = {'n_estimators':[100,200,300],'learning_rate':[0.1,0.01,0.001]}``` were attempted resulting in the following best score: